andyblight/raspi-robot-esp32/README.md

 * Review stuff in other projects that might be useful for this project.
 Especially, the 'esp32-raspi-robot' README files.
 * Complete rover wiring.
 * Docker-client works for example code.

-## To do

 * Build existing software.
 The method of building seems to have changed!
   * Going back to old way of doing things.
-Needs more work!!!
     * Add script to install my code and build it.
     * Run test code.
+Works with pre-build agent docker.

+## To do

+* Connect the ESP32 to the base station docker and send messages both ways.
+  * Get base station software working.

 * Two identical dockers, base stations and rover client.
 Can I use one?
-* Connect the ESP32 to the base station docker and send messages both ways.
-* Add software for the encoders.
-* Add software for the servos.
 * Implement each message/service and test.
   * Encoders
+    * Add software for the encoders.
   * LEDs
   * Motors
   * Switches
   * Sonar
+    * Add software for the servos.
+  * Add battery status message.
+    * Battery monitoring - Voltage divider onto ADC pin?
 * Make the rover do something interesting!
-* Battery monitoring - Voltage divider onto ADC pin?
 * Define contents of diagnostic messages.